realsuayip/pcontract/README.md

 ```

 The example above creates a contract that spans one year, with given data.
 In
-order to amend a contract, you may use `Collection.branch`:
+order to amend a contract, you may use `Contract.branch`:

 ```
-collection.branch(
+contract.branch(
     start_at=datetime(2023, 6, 1),
     data={"hello": "moon"}
 )
 ```

 This change will create additional branches that describe the data over time.
-You may see the branch information by using the `Collection.explain` method.
+You may see the branch information by using the `Contract.explain` method.
 The example above will create a total of three contracts:

 - One for the original contract (spanning 1 year).